nater0000/simple-app/README.md

 # simple-app
-Simple App is reclaiming complex web interfaces for low level programmers.
+Simple App is reclaiming complex web-style interfaces for low level programmers.
-Build a sophisticated UI using web technologies including html, css, javascript, then launch it inside a simple C++ application with no internet connection or external dependencies required in a re-distributable 1 megabyte exe (not including the size of the UI files).
+Build a sophisticated UI using web technologies including html, css, javascript, then launch it inside a native C++ application with no internet connection or external dependencies required.
-This is accomplished by filling the Window with a Microsoft WebView2 win32 component, and navigating the view to a local 'index.html' which is retrieved through an embedded civetweb C web and websocket server.
+This is accomplished by filling the Window with a Microsoft WebView2 (or similar) component, and navigating the View to a local 'index.html' which is retrieved through an embedded civetweb C web and websocket server.
-Optionally, by injecting uiweb's javascript websocket server into 'index.html' a new layer of application interactions become available that could not exist on a website.
+Optionally, by injecting uiweb's javascript websocket server into 'index.html' a new layer of application interactions becomes available that could not exist on a website.

 ## Dev environment setup
 * Install Microsoft Visual Studio